nastacio/nastacio.github.io/_posts/2024-06-10-eng-prompt-eng.md

 Those issues were, however, minor relative to the overall content.

-As long as one understands they should not get greedy and keep iterating to get the final version of the instructions, the AI saves time relative to starting from a blank page.
+As long as one understands they should not spend too much time trying to keep refining prompts in an attempt to get the final version of the instructions, the AI saves time relative to starting from a blank page.

 __Step 9.
 Write a public blog or technote.__